cshtdd/hb-api/docs/usage.md

 ## Prerequisites

-Make sure to have an api key as describe in [API Key Management](api-key-management.md)
+Make sure to have an api key as described in [API Key Management](api-key-management.md)

 ## Installation